Tracheostomy Care for Children

-- Secure his trach tube with trach ties.
+- Secure your child's trach tube with trach ties.
 Make sure that your child's trach ties are not too tight.
-You should be able to fit 2 fingers between the ties and his neck.
-Apply clean gauze between his skin and the flanges as directed.
+You should be able to fit 2 fingers between the ties and his or her neck.
+Apply clean gauze between your child's skin and the flanges as directed.

 Keep your child's secretions thin:

-Help keep your child's secretions thin to help prevent his trach from becoming clogged.
-Thin secretions will make it easier for him to cough up fluid or mucus.
+Help keep your child's secretions thin to help prevent his or her trach from becoming clogged.
+Thin secretions will make it easier for him or her to cough up fluid or mucus.

 - Have your child drink plenty of liquids.
-Ask how much liquid your child needs to drink each day and which liquids are best for him.
+Ask how much liquid your child needs to drink each day and which liquids are best for him or her.

 - Put a warm humidifier in your child's room.
 Follow directions for cleaning the humidifier.

-- Use devices that add moisture to his airway.
+- Use devices that add moisture to your child's airway.
 Your child's healthcare provider will tell you if you need to use these devices.
 Use a heat moisture exchanger (HME), a trach collar, or fabric stoma covers as directed.
 An HME attaches to your child's trach tube and prevents moisture loss.
-A trach collar connects to a machine that supplies humidified air to his trach.
-Fabric stoma covers are moistened and worn over his trach tube.
+A trach collar connects to a machine that supplies humidified air to his or her trach.
+Fabric stoma covers are moistened and worn over your child's trach tube.

 Write down your questions so you remember to ask them during your child's visits.

 © Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.